In 2017, China cuts GDP growth target to nearly 6.5 per cent

 Li said China will push its drive to cut overcapacity in bloated sectors, with targets to slash steel production capacity by around 50 million tonnes and coal by at least 150 million tonnes this year.

-GDP China Premier Li Keqiang
+China GDP Premier Li Keqiang